melodous/fuw-kibana-dashboards/README.md

-This repository contains Kibana dashboards for visualizing data extracted from IBM z/OS mainframes by IBM Transaction Analysis Workbench for z/OS ("Workbench").

-**Note:** The IBM product prefix for Workbench is FUW, hence the repository name prefix "fuw".
+This repository contains Kibana dashboards for visualizing data extracted from IBM z/OS mainframes by IBM Transaction Analysis Workbench for z/OS ("Workbench"; the IBM product prefix for Workbench is FUW, hence the repository name prefix "fuw").

-The dashboards in this repository are organized into the following sets, according to the z/OS subsystems and types of data being visualized:
+These dashboards visualize data from the following z/OS subsystems:

 * CICS
 * Coming soon: IMS